38 Best Turkish Foods Everyone Must Try In 2025

 Image Source

 The Turkish halva is made from tahini (crushed sesame paste) and sugar, sometimes with other ingredients added.
-This is nothing like what you have in India apart the name it shares, and that’s what makes it one of the most distinguished Turkish foods.
-It tastes way different than over conventional halva dish and the method of preparation is entirely different.
-You have got to try this on your vacation in Turkey.
-You might end up falling in love with this one over Indian version.
+This is nothing like what you have in India apart from the name it shares, which makes it one of the most distinguished Turkish foods.
+It tastes way different than the conventional halva dish, and the preparation method is entirely different.
+You have to try this during your vacation in Turkey.
+You might fall in love with this one over the Indian version.

 26. Mozzaik Pasta: Chocolate Cake